 Coach through a crisis with the GROW model

-When you think of a coach, what comes to mind?
-For many, it’s likely tied to sports.
 While sports coaches are tasked with the development and performance of athletes, in the business world, coaching is something quite different.
-And, I believe we all have the capacity to coach and help each other.
+We all have the capacity to coach and help each other achieve personal growth and organizational success.

 - Active listening